KipK/a-better-history-card/README.md

 Both cards ship with a full visual editor accessible from the Lovelace card picker.
 The editor is organized into tabs:

-- **Entities** — add, remove, and reorder entity/attribute series using the series picker.
+- **Entities** — add, remove, reorder, and group entity/attribute series using the series picker.
 - **Range** — choose relative hours or an absolute date range with a date-range picker.
 - **Display** — toggle date picker, entity picker, legend, tooltip, grid, scale, and climate overlay.
 - **Style** — set global line mode, line width, and title appearance.